-Step 3: Understand Your Own Spending and Payment Habits
+Step 3: Understand Your Spending and Payment Habits

 It is important to be realistic about your own money habits.
-If you know that having a credit card with a high credit limit will only encourage indiscriminate spending, then you should opt for a lower limit, even if you do qualify for a higher one.
-Likewise, if paying off your full credit balance every month is not something you think you can realistically do, then the type of card you choose should vary accordingly.
+If you know that having a credit card with a high credit limit will only encourage you to spend more spending, choose a card with a lower limit.
+If paying off your full balance every month is not something you can realistically do, then the type of card you choose should vary accordingly.

 Step 4: Read the Fine Print–Especially on Fees and Penalties

 You may not like reading the fine print, but that’s where you’ll find essential information on things like fees and charges that can influence your decision on which credit card to choose.
 These disclosures will tell you everything you need to know about transaction fees, balance transfer fees, asking for credit limit increases, and more.
 While they may seem minor, these fees can and do add up over time and it’s important to be aware of them.

 Once you sign the credit card agreement, you’re responsible for the terms and conditions that apply to that card.
 If you don’t fully understand something, or you have questions, ask.
 A reputable credit lender will take the time to answer your questions and explain anything you’re unsure of.